efieleke/CommandLib/README.md

 RetryableCommand provides the option to keep retrying a failed command until the caller decides enough is enough, and TimeLimitedCommand fails with a timeout exception if a given duration elapses before the command finishes execution.

 All of the above Command classes are simply containers for other Command objects that presumably do something of interest.
-Commands includes a few Command classes that might be commonly useful, including PauseCommand and HttpRequestCommand, but it is expected that users of this library will create their own Command-derived classes.
+They can be combined in ways that offer a lot of customization.
+For example, to make an HttpRequest at a given time, with a timeout and a configurable number of retries, you could create a ScheduledCommand containing a RetryableCommand which contains a TimeLimitedCommand which contains an HttpRequestCommand.

+Guidelines for developing your own Command-derived class:

+- If the implementation of your command is naturally synchronous, inherit from SyncCommand

+- If the implementation of your command is naturally asynchronous and makes use of await, inherit from TaskCommand

+- If the implementation of your command is naturally asynchronous but does not make use of await, inherit from AsyncCommand

+- Make your implementation responsive to abort requests.
+To do this, make ocassional calls to Command.CheckAbortFlag() or Command.AbortRequested.

 Diagnostics
 ----